All Products

 ECS compute savings plans can be applied only to pay-as-you-go ECS instances.
 ECS compute savings plans can be applied only to a specific instance family in a single region regardless of instance size and operating system.

-General-purpose savings plans can be used more flexibly than ECS compute savings plans, but ECS compute savings plans offer higher discounts and cost savings.
+General-purpose savings plans can provide more flexibility than ECS compute savings plans, but ECS compute savings plans provide higher discounts and cost savings.
 For more information, see Overview.

 Which payment options do savings plans support?

 Savings plans support three payment options: All Upfront, Partial Upfront, and No Upfront.
 The discounts that you receive varies based on the durations and payment options of savings plans.
-You can receive larger discounts when you purchase a three-year all upfront savings plan.
+You receive the largest discount when you purchase a three-year All Upfront savings plan.
 The following combinations of different durations and payment options are ranked based on their discounts from largest to smallest: three-year Partial Upfront > three-year No Upfront > one-year All Upfront > one-year Partial Upfront > one-year No Upfront.
 For more information, see Savings plans.

 Where do I view the recommendation and buy pages for savings plans?